Syst3mz/Arklight/README.md

 Actions that require more thought that walking, eating, or waiting!

 ### Making a Challenge / Attacking an Enemy
 Attacking an enemy is a Challenge.
 Other challenges may be used if a player want to (such as destroying parts of the environment).
-Enemies are dealt damage equal to $\sum\textrm{Drawn Tokens}.L$
+Enemies are dealt damage equal to $\sum\textrm{Drawn Tokens}.L+1$ distributed into as many instances of damage as makes sense.

 ### Taking Cover
 A character taking cover may make a challenge to make cover, or if cover is apparent may take cover by forgoing any further actions this activation.